AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2020-10-11-undoing-changes-in-git/index.md

 1. Soft- or hard-resetting the `HEAD` pointer to a commit before the range of commits we want to delete.
 2. Performing an interactive rebase and changing `pick` to `drop` for any commits we don't want to keep.

-Unfortunately, as we've seen, both of these will **rewrite your commit history**.
+Unfortunately, as we've seen, both of these will rewrite your commit history.
 Take the example of removing the `.env` file from our `master` branch with an interactive rebase.
 If we were to do that in the real world, on a shared branch like master, deleting the commit would make quite a mess of things.
 For starters, everyone on our team would have to hard-reset their local `master` branches to match `origin/master`.

 Easy enough, right?
-Sure, but the problem arises if there's any work in progress on people's feature branches, especially if they had branched off of the old master—**where the file you deleted still exists**.
+Sure, except when there's work in progress on people's feature branches, especially if they had branched off of the old master—where the file you deleted still exists.
 See where this is going?
 A rebase won't work because it may actually reintroduce the file that was deleted on `master`; you can try this out locally to see what I mean.
 Similarly, a merge of `master` into your feature branch won't work because there's no common history for git to resolve:

 ```
 fatal: refusing to merge unrelated histories